 St. Charles real estate is some of the most expensive in Illinois, although St. Charles house values don't compare to the most expensive real estate in the U.S.

-St. Charles is a decidedly white-collar city, with fully 87.36% of the workforce employed in white-collar jobs, well above the national average.
-Overall, St. Charles is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in St. Charles who work in sales jobs (16.55%), management occupations (15.33%), and office and administrative support (12.70%).
+St. Charles is a decidedly white-collar city, with fully 87.80% of the workforce employed in white-collar jobs, well above the national average.
+Overall, St. Charles is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in St. Charles who work in sales jobs (15.90%), management occupations (15.31%), and office and administrative support (12.13%).

 St. Charles is a somewhat ethnically-diverse city.
 The people who call St. Charles home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Charles residents report their race to be White, followed by Asian.
 Important ancestries of people in St. Charles include Irish, Italian, Polish, and English.

 The most common language spoken in St. Charles is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Indic languages.